 Windsurf

-Devin for Terminal reads from Trigger values:
+Devin CLI reads from Trigger values:

 Claude Code

-Devin for Terminal reads from the
+Devin CLI reads from the

 .claude/ directory.Controlling Imports